se-edu/learningresources/contents/csharp/IntroductionToCSharp.md

 support extended by the [Mono project](https://www.mono-project.com/), and similarly the complete runtime implementation from open source [CoreCL](https://github.com/dotnet/coreclr).
 As Mono supports many platforms such as Windows, MacOS, Linux and even PlayStation 4, users can build for many platforms.
 C# is also used by the Unity Game Engine, which has high cross-platform support for game developers.

 ### Reason 2: High in Demand

+With more powerful computers, the difference in performance between Java and C# becomes less of a restriction.
+As such, tech companies are more open to adopting C# for software development.

 It is high in demand (as per [source1](https://medium.com/sololearn/why-is-c-among-the-most-popular-programming-languages-in-the-world-ccf26824ffcb), [source 2](https://mashable.com/2018/03/17/coding-course-class-bootcamp/#om2xRzXFHGqJ)).
 Especially well-suited for Windows apps and cross-platform games (via Unity).